While Fall in Los Angeles isn’t as prominent as in other parts of the country, we Angelino’s do find ways to celebrate.

-For an extra cost, you can attend one of their famous Halloween parties.
-Dress up and meet up with Mickey and Minnie and go trick-o-treatin’ at your favorite park.
+For an extra cost, you can attend one of their famous Halloween party… the Oogie Boogie Bash Dress up and meet up with Mickey and Minnie and go trick-o-treatin’ at your favorite park.

 Check Your Local Neighborhood Events

-While this is not a complete list of Los Angeles fall activities, I hope these highlights get you excited for autumn in Los Angeles.
+While this is not a complete list of Los Angeles fall activities, I hope these highlights get you excited for fall in Los Angeles.

 Bookmark this post and check back throughout the fall season.
-I will be updating this post with more fun fall activities.
+I will be updating this post with more fun fall activities in Los Angeles.